Update on looking at carbs like they are a poison

 The article shows steps you can take to re-humanize, and to help yourself in the process.

-Posted in Examples, Ideas, Inspiration, Making a difference, Meeting people | Comments Off
+Posted in Examples, Ideas, Inspiration, Making a difference, Meeting people | Comments Off on 25 Ways to Help a Fellow Human Being Today

 A new way to approach weight loss – a new way to think about carbs